Craig5117/google-books-search/README.md

 ## Description

 Google Books Search is a React app that allows you to search for books using Google Books API and save a list of books to your account.
+Built with React and GraphQL.